ashok2103/Assignment/README.md

 Create 2 ubuntu instance with t2.micro
 In Configuration instace number of isntance is 2 and the network part is default one.
-In advanced Details -> user data as text using the below commnad also we can use the same in file by giveing the script name.
+In advanced Details -> user data as text using the below commnad also we can use the same in file by giving the script name Nginx.sh.
 #shell script
 #!/bin/bash
-#To upate the isntance
+#To upate the instance
 sudo apt-get update
 #To install nginx
 sudo apt-get install -y nginx